esgn/istsos-docker/README.md

 # istsos-docker

-A Docker image for istsos (http://istsos.org/)
+A Docker image for istSOS (http://istsos.org/)
 Tried and make it as light as possible.
+Based on istSOS 2.3.1 and istSOS official tutorial data.

 ## Build and run